TheCarsonWest/nerd-emoji/python1/Multiple Inheritance.md

 ## [[Multiple [[Inheritance]] in Python

 ### What is [[Multiple [[Inheritance]]?
-Multiple inheritance is a feature in Python that allows a class to inherit from multiple parent classes, inheriting their attributes and functionalities.
+Multiple [[Inheritance]] is a feature in Python that allows a class to inherit from multiple parent classes, inheriting their attributes and functionalities.
 It provides a way to combine functionalities from different classes into a single class.

 ### How to Use [[Multiple [[Inheritance]]
-To implement multiple inheritance, use the following syntax:
+To implement multiple [[Inheritance]], use the following syntax:

 ```python
 class ChildClass(ParentClass1, ParentClass2, ...):